Daylio: App functionality

 Daylio's most basic functionality allows users to enter their mood on a five-point scale and optionally write an associated journal entry.
 Users can also enter in activities from pre-defined list, or create custom activities.
 There is also support for adding up to three photos to each diary entry.
 The app employs various strategies to incentivize frequent entries, such as a daily streak system, push notifications, and achievements.
 Users can view graphs and statistics generated from their mood entries.
+They can also use the app to track goal achievements such as health and fitness goals.

 Daylio provides several statistics displayed in charts, such as a monthly mood line graph and an average daily mood bar chart.
 These are automatically updated as the user inputs more data.
 Users can export and share the charts as images, and also export the logged statistics as a .csv file.

 Each daily entry is automatically color coded based on the mood entered by the user, and included in part of a "Year in Pixels" display.
 This concept of displaying a mosaic of colored mood dots was originally conceived by Camillede Passion Carnets for use in Bullet Journals.

 While many of Daylio's basic features are available for free, the app also offers a paid premium option.
 This adds features such as the removal of ads for Android, a PIN lock for iOS, advanced stats, automatic backups, and more icons and emojis.